Computer ergonomics

 Understanding good computer ergonomics is important.
 Lots of research points to sustained sitting postures as a source of simple lower back pain.
-Poor keyboard posture can also lead to other problems too such as neck and shoulder pain and forearm and hand problems.
+Poor computer posture can also lead to other problems too such as neck and shoulder pain and forearm and hand problems.

 I have met so many people who manage with any old thing; the chair should fit the person, so experiment with different types as not all chairs will suit you.
 A key point though, if you are using a conventional chair, make sure it has a good solid base, is height adjustable and that you can alter the angle of the backrest.